GovindGopan/tic-tac-toe/README.md

 # Tic Tac Toe

-A simple Tic Tac Toe game with a vibrant GUI and point counting feature.
+A simple Tic Tac Toe game with point counting feature and dark/light theme switch.

 ## How to Play